anirudh79/music-preprocessing/README.md

 # music-preprocessing

-I have preprocessed the data from the datasets in the following steps:
+I have preprocessed the data from the dataset in the following steps:

 1.Removing the columns and rows in which more than 50% of the values were missing- The dropna() method is used to do this by setting the respective threshold values for columns and rows